 - Where can you develop beneficial links?
 Are you listed on industry and web directories?
 How strong is your LinkedIn profile?
 Your Google My Business profile?
-Your Bing profile?
+Your Bing Places for Business profile?

 - What areas of your website could you strengthen?
 Does your website provide useful information for your audience?
 Does it have content that provides solutions for the problems that your customers commonly face?

 - What can you learn from your competitors?
 How can you take that up a notch and beat them?